arpy8/Are_you_Schizophrenic/README.md

 ## Overview
 This repository contains a simple app I made as a fun side project for detecting schizophrenia based on the number of people in an image or video frame.
 The app uses YOLOv5, a deep learning model for object detection, to count the number of people present.
 The user can either upload an image or use their camera for real-time detection.

+## To access the live web app:
+You can access the live web app using this [link](https://huggingface.co/spaces/arpy8/schizophrenia-detection)

 ## To run the app locally:
 1. Clone the repository:
    ```bash